Mother-infant interactions and infant development in long-tailed macaques (Macaca fascicularis)

 The growing expansion of human settlements has increasingly placed humans in close proximity to other animals, including non-human primates.
 The overall goal of this project is to investigate human-monkey conflict dynamics as a coupled system in which humans and monkeys influence each other.
 This project will shed the light on what drives the conflict both in the human system (e.g. religion, age, ethnicity, etc...) and in the primate system (e.g. rank, sex, sociability) across three different field sites and three different macaque species (rhesus, long-tailed and bonnet macaques).
 I am currently leading the project to study rhesus macaques in the city of Shimla, the capital of the Indian State of Himachal Pradesh, in Northern India, while the other two field sites are located in Kuala Lumpur, Malaysia (long-tailed macaques) and Thenmala, Southern India (bonnet macaques).

--Kaburu et al. (in press).
+-Kaburu et al. (2019).
 Rates of human-macaque interactions affect grooming behavior among urban-dwelling rhesus macaques (Macaca mulatta).
 American Journal of Physical Anthropology

 Development of social cognition in infant rhesus monkeys